ennocramer/memfrob.de/content/posts/announcing-floskell.md

 * The configuration format is very verbose.
 More default values would make it easier to write custom configurations.

-* I wouldd like to extend the configuration for individual infix operators to include operator groups and the layout and indentation choice.
+* I would like to extend the configuration for individual infix operators to include operator groups and the layout and indentation choice.
 For example, I want to be able to format `$` and `.` in a `flex` manner, while applying `vertical` layout with `align`